RforOperations2023/mgermai2-HW2/README.md

 * Three (3) single numeric based boxes/gauges
 * One (1) datatable
 * Three (3) interactive and reactively responsive charts.
-* These elements should be places throughout a dashboard with at least three (3) pages or tabs with an analytical themes or question about the data.
+* These elements should be placed throughout a dashboard with at least three (3) pages or tabs with analytical themes or questions about the data.
 * On the server side your plots and tables must utilize the reactive function for any and all datasets.
 * Your final app must work when deployed to shinyapps.io.